junokims/wildlyfe/README.md

 <img src= "htdocs/Installer8.PNG" >

 Then go on the login tab and navigate to the change password tab, where you will change it to root.
+You will also want to ensure that the config.inc file in the xampp/PhpMyAdmin folder has root as the password.

 <img src= "htdocs/installer9.PNG" >